xibosignage/xibo-manual/source/en/tour_user_access.md

 Enter the web address (URL) of your CMS instance.
 Your **Super Administrator** will be able to tell you where to go to log in and give you your initial login credentials to access the CMS.

-During the CMS installation process, a **Username** and **Password** is provided which grants unrestricted access to all areas of the CMS as a [Super Administrator User](users_administration.html#content-user-types.html).
-Administrators have a number of login management options which can be set for [Users](users_administration.html) from the [CMS Settings](tour_cms_settings.html) page.
+During the CMS installation process, a **Username** and **Password** is provided which grants unrestricted access to all areas of the CMS as a [Super Administrator User](users_administration.html#content-super-admin-user).
+Administrators have a number of login management options which can be set for [Users](users_administration.html) from [CMS Settings](tour_cms_settings.html#content-users).

 ## Login

 The CMS is protected by an authentication system, enter your **Username** and **Password** and click to login.
 All pages in the CMS are authenticated and if you are not logged in a login form will appear.

 {tip}
-The CMS uses cookies to track whether a Users are logged in or not.
+The CMS uses cookies to track whether a User is logged in or not.
 If you are experiencing trouble logging in you may need to adjust your browser settings for cookies.
 {tip}

 Once logged in you will see your [User Dashboard](users_dashboards.html), which serves as your homepage.